Selected Events of Interest

 Weekly, 9–11:30am.
 Watershed Wednesdays at Green Island.
 Volunteer projects include invasive species removal, habitat care, planting, and tree establishment.
 Sign up

 Second Saturdays, 8am–4pm, Mar.–Dec.
-Explore Green Island.
+Living River Exploration Day at Green Island.
 We open the gates to this conservation area and welcome our community to explore this special place.
 Free, no preregistration required.
 Please review the visitor guidelines: https://mckenzieriver.org/living-river-exploration-days/

 - Native Plant Society of Oregon, Emerald Chapter https://emerald.npsoregon.org/